ky0uk1/ky0uk1.github.io/_posts/2022-8-14-overthewire1.md

 ## Level 3 -> 4

 In this one the password is in a file that is stored in a folder called inhere.
-From the home directory we can do a "ls -l" to see that there is a directory (which is represented by the d on the far left).
+From the home directory we can do a `ls -l` to see that there is a directory (which is represented by the d on the far left).
 To access a directory we can use

 ```sh
 cd {folder name}